Georgia State Defense Force: Uniform

 Authorized headgear for the GSDF is either the Coyote Brown tactical ball cap, OCP Summer Hat (boonie), Black or Coyote Beanie, Kevlar Helmet, or the Black Beret with Red Flash and accommodating Distinctive Unit Insignia (DUI) (enlisted) or unsubdued rank (officer and warrant officer).
 Wearing of any headgear listed is under the determination of the unit commander.

 When conducting physical training activities, GSDF Soldiers are authorized to wear either their GSDF Physical Training Attire or the Army Physical Fitness Uniform (APFU) with proper athletic footwear alongside a reflective safety belt.

 Cadre members assigned to training schools are authorized to wear the Black Patrol Cap with unsubdued rank insignia and yellow lettering on black background nametape with their last name.

-GSDF Soldiers in OPFOR attire; training with the Georgia National Guard Security Force Assistance Brigade (SFAB) in 2023.

 GSDF Soldiers operating as Opposing Force (OPFOR) elements in a training environment are authorized to wear the M81 Woodland Battle Dress Uniform (BDU), OG-107 colored fatigues, or other appropriate attire conducive to the operation scenario.

-GSDF Soldiers are also authorized to wear the Army Service Uniform in either the Army Blue Service Uniform or the Army Green Service Uniform (Pinks and Greens).The name tag for both service uniforms will be red background with white lettering which will state the last name of the Soldier and under it will say "Georgia State Defense Force".
+GSDF Soldiers are also authorized to wear the Army Service Uniform in either the Army Blue Service Uniform or the Army Green Service Uniform (Pinks and Greens).The name tag for both service uniforms will be a burgundy peeble finish background with gray lettering which will state the last name of the Soldier and under it will say "Georgia State Defense Force".
 Rank Insignia, Distinctive Unit Insignia, Ribbons, Identifiers, and Patches will be worn in distinction from federal U.S. Army forces.
 Prior service members are authorized to wear their previous ribbons, badges, and tabs that they have received from federal and/or state service.
 GSDF Soldiers will wear the black beret with red flash with proper insignia noted above for the Army Blue Service Uniform or the garrison cap with accommodating DUI (enlisted) or unsubdued rank (officer and warrant officer) for the Army Green Service Uniform.